 November is English month, and some of my classmates (as a group) are among the participants representing our class in the interpretative dance, as part of the program.
 The song “Reflections” by Christina Aguilera was the chosen song for this performance.
 I’m not one of the performers, but we’re proud of our representative’s achievements… I don’t know if our class won the competition.
 The thing is, our class advisor, who is our beloved English teacher, is the one hosting the said competition and there’s a little controversy involved.
 But we proved them how good my classmates performed by repeating the performance in front of our P.E. teacher, and she was impressed with the performance.

 You know how I tend to be careless sometimes.
 Well, I accidentally dropped my glasses to the floor so one of the lenses is broken.
 And there comes an even bigger problem–both the lens of my glasses ARE broken.
 How am I suppose to get home without wearing my glasses?
 More importantly, will I be able to see clearly without it?
-Luckily, my parents had my old glasses repaired so I no longer need to worry about it.
+Luckily, my parents had my old pair of glasses repaired so I no longer need to worry about it.

 And then December comes in.